jillesvangurp/jsonj/README.md

 - Yaml is supported with its own parser and serializer, both based on Jackson's jackson-dataformat-yaml.

 # Changelog
+- 2.10 Allow use of JsonDataObject in all the obvious places to easily add them to sets, objects, and arrays.
+- 2.9 Add isMutable() method to JsonDataObject and JsonElement interfaces.
+Support remove() and containsKey() on JsonDataObject.
 - 2.8 Add JsonDataObject interface to support creating domain classes based on JsonObject.
 - 2.7 Update jackson dependency.
 - 2.6 Add support for yaml using jackson's jackson-dataformat-yaml.
 YamlParser and YamlSerializer parse and serialize to and from JsonJ.